nicklbain/motor_fea/motor_fea_2/README.md

 You can also import DXF outlines: use the **Import DXF** panel in the builder to upload a file, optionally group shapes by layer, and auto-fit the geometry into your current domain.
 Closed polylines become explicit polygons, circles stay analytic, and arcs get faceted into segments (a warning is shown if anything is skipped).

+### Solving from the Case Builder

+The **Run** panel lets you launch meshing + solving without leaving the UI.
+New toggles include:

+- **Skip mesh if unchanged**: reuse the existing `mesh.npz` when the definition matches the saved file (faster re-solves).
+- **Compute indicator**: optionally disable indicator field generation when you only care about the primary B-field.
+- **Use B–H curves**: turn nonlinear steel off for quick linear sanity checks.

+Adaptive solves reuse the previous `B_field.npz` to drive point-cloud refinement; both standard and adaptive runs stream stdout/stderr back to the UI and surface per-step timing.

 **Usage**

 ```bash